mdn/content/files/en-us/web/css/css_nesting/using_css_nesting/index.md

 ## Compound selectors

-When using compound selectors in nested CSS you need to use the `&` nesting selector.
-The browser will automatically add whitespace between selectors that do not use the `&` nesting selector.
+When using [compound selectors](/en-US/docs/Web/CSS/CSS_selectors/Selector_structure#compound_selector) in nested CSS you **have** to use the `&` nesting selector.
+This is because the browser will automatically add whitespace between selectors that do not use the `&` nesting selector.

 In order to target an element with `class="a b"` the `&` nesting selector is needed otherwise the whitespace will break the compound selector.